Electronic lab notebook: Types

 Solutions range from specialized programs designed from the ground up for use as an ELN, to modifications or direct use of more general programs.
-Examples of using more general software include using OpenWetWare, a MediaWiki install (running the same software that Wikipedia uses), as an ELN, or the use of general note taking software such as OneNote as an ELN.
+Examples of using more general software as an ELN include using OpenWetWare, a MediaWiki install (running the same software that Wikipedia uses), WordPress, or the use of general note taking software such as OneNote as an ELN.

 ELN's come in many different forms.
 They can be standalone programs, use a client-server model, or be entirely web-based.
 Some use a lab-notebook approach, others resemble a blog.
+ELNs are embracing artificial intelligence and LLM technology to provide scientific AI chat assistants.

 A good many variations on the "ELN" acronym have appeared.
 Differences between systems with different names are often subtle, with considerable functional overlap between them.
 Examples include "ERN" (Electronic Research Notebook), "ERMS" (Electronic Resource (or Research or Records) Management System (or Software) and SDMS (Scientific Data (or Document) Management System (or Software).
 Ultimately, these types of systems all strive to do the same thing: Capture, record, centralize and protect scientific data in a way that is highly searchable, historically accurate, and legally stringent, and which also promotes secure collaboration, greater efficiency, reduced mistakes and lowered total research costs.